 2. Locate the user by entering their name or email address in the filter tool that’s located under All Users

-3. Once you have located the user, click Actions and then select Delete User
+3. Once you have located the user, click the ellipses on the right, and then select Delete User

 Managing who can Administer Your Udemy for Business Account